Anthony Pateras is a composer, pianist & electroacoustic musician, active since the late 90s.

 Anthony’s earliest collaborations were a live electronics duo with Robin Fox (1999-2009), and the acoustic improvisation trio Pateras/Baxter/Brown with Sean Baxter and David Brown (2002-20).
 In 2004, he mixed, produced and performed on the abstract hip-hop record I’m OK You’re OK by Beta Erko.

-His Thymolphthalein quintet, commissioned for the SWR2 New Jazz Meeting, performed between 2009-13, while the North of North trio with Scott Tinkler and Erkki Veltheim, worked from 2015-18.
+His Thymolphthalein quintet, commissioned for the SWR2 New Jazz Meeting, was active between 2009-13, while the North of North trio with Scott Tinkler and Erkki Veltheim, worked from 2015 until 2018.
 Piano-grindcore duo PIVIXKI with drummer Max Kohane toured 2008-12 (reuniting briefly in 2024), and since 2021, he plays in Sulla Lingua, a trio with Stefano Pilia and Riccardo La Foresta.